Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$

-for some $k\in\Z$ and $\varepsilon\in\{-1,+1\}$ and in order for such a pair to be in the top boundary we can only have the case in which $\varepsilon = -1$. \end{remark}
+for some $k\in\Z$ and $\varepsilon\in\{-1,+1\}$ and in order for such a~pair to be in the top boundary we can only have the case in which $\varepsilon = -1$. \end{Remark}

-\begin{definition} Let $d\in\Z$ with $d>2$.
-A \emph{semitoric fan} is a collection of primitive vectors $(v_0=v_d, v_1,\ldots,v_{d-1})\in(\Z^2)^d$ labeled in counter-clockwise order such that each pair of adjacent vectors $(v_i, v_{i+1})$ for $i\in\{0,\ldots,d-1\}$ is labeled as a \emph{Delzant}, \emph{fake}, or \emph{hidden} corner.
-We require that each labeled pair of vectors satisfies the corresponding condition from Definition \ref{def_cornerconditions} and we further require that all fake and hidden corners be on the top boundary.
-The \emph{complexity} of a semitoric fan is the number of corners which are either fake or hidden. \end{definition}
+\begin{Definition} Let $d\in\Z$ with $d>2$.
+A \emph{semitoric fan} is a collection of primitive vectors $(v_0=v_d, v_1,\ldots,v_{d-1})\in\big(\Z^2\big)^d$ labeled in counter-clockwise order such that each pair of adjacent vectors $(v_i, v_{i+1})$ for $i\in\{0,\ldots,d-1\}$ is labeled as a \emph{Delzant}, \emph{fake}, or \emph{hidden} corner.
+We require that each labeled pair of vectors satisf\/ies the corresponding condition from Def\/inition~\ref{def_cornerconditions} and we further require that all fake and hidden corners be on the top boundary.
+The \emph{defect} of a~semitoric fan is the number of corners which are either fake or hidden. \end{Definition}

-Notice that the labeling of the pairs is required only because of the case described in Remark \ref{rmk_fakeanddelzant} in which a pair can satisfy both the fake and Delzant conditions.
+Notice that the labeling of the pairs is required only because of the case described in Remark~\ref{rmk_fakeanddelzant} in which a pair can satisfy both the fake and Delzant conditions.
 In all other cases the corner type of a pair of vectors can be uniquely determined by inspecting the vectors involved.

-Definition \ref{def_stfan} is inspired by the toric case.
+Def\/inition \ref{def_stfan} is inspired by the toric case.
 Theorem \ref{thm_fultonpolygon} states that any toric fan can be produced from a minimal model using only corner chops.
 Similarly, our goal is to use a series of transformations to relate any semitoric fan to a standard form up to the action of the appropriate symmetry group.

-\begin{definition} The \emph{symmetry group of semitoric fans} is given by
+\begin{Definition} The \emph{symmetry group of semitoric fans} is given by

-where $\mathcal{G}'$ acts on a semitoric fan by acting on each vector in the fan in the standard fashion. \end{definition}
+where $\mathcal{G}'$ acts on a semitoric fan by acting on each vector in the fan in the standard fashion. \end{Definition}